What defines a leasehold estate?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

-A leasehold estate is defined as a tenant's rights to occupy property according to a lease agreement between the landlord (lessor) and the tenant (lessee).
-This type of estate does not confer ownership of the property but instead provides the tenant with the legal right to use and occupy the property for a specified period under the terms outlined in the lease.
-The tenant's rights and obligations are clearly stipulated in the lease agreement, which might include payment terms, duration of occupancy, maintenance responsibilities, and any specific rules pertaining to the use of the property.
+A leasehold estate is primarily defined by a tenant's rights to occupy a property according to the terms specified in a lease agreement.
+This arrangement does not grant ownership of the property itself but provides the tenant with the right to use and enjoy the property for a specified duration, as established in the lease.

 Subscribe